xuchen66/sphinx-emdocs/source/serialEM_note_eucentricity_with_beamtilting.rst

       It describes how to use Beam Tilt method to perform eucentric height procedure, using a script.
 Since then, this beam tilting method has been built in and can be accessed from menu "Tasks - Eucentricity - Eucentricity by Focus".
-It is faster and more robust than scripting method, although the ideas behind them are very much the same.
+It is faster and more robust than using scripting, although the ideas behind them are very much the same.

-      In this note, I will give more thorough information about how to prepare to use it and how to use in Low Dose mode.
+      In this note, I give more thorough information about how to prepare to use it and how to use in Low Dose mode.

 .. _system_calibration: